cbworden/shake-doc/technical_guide.rst

    not particularly satisfying.

 2. Because there are relatively few IPEs available at this time, we have introduced the idea of a virtual IPE (VIPE).
-If the user does not specify an IPE in grind.conf, grind will use the configured GMPE in combination with the GMICE to simulate the functionality of an IPE.
+If the user does not specify an IPE in *grind.conf*, *grind* will use the configured GMPE in combination with the GMICE to simulate the functionality of an IPE.
 In particular, a) the bias is computed as a magnitude adjustment to the VIPE to produce the best fit to the intensity observations (and converted observations) as described in :ref:`sec_event_bias`, and b) the